Canada Atlantic Railway: Ottawa to Vermont

-In 1871 and 1872 a group headed by Donald Macdonald, the brother of Ontario's first premier, Sir John Sandfield Macdonald, created two railway companies which received charters to build tracks between Ottawa and northern Vermont.
+In 1871 and 1872 a group headed by Donald Macdonald, the brother of Ontario's first premier, John Sandfield Macdonald, created two railway companies which received charters to build tracks between Ottawa and northern Vermont.
 The promoters failed to lay any track, mainly due to the high cost of bridging the St. Lawrence River.

 The Montreal and City of Ottawa Junction Railway (M&OJ) would run south-east from Ottawa to Coteau-du-Lac, just west of Montreal.
 The line would connect to the Grand Trunk Railway (GTR) at what became known as Coteau Junction, also known as Coteau station.
-Crossing the GTR main line, the Coteau and Province Line Railway and Bridge Company (C&PL) ran southeast, bridging the Soulanges Canal and then the St. Lawrence River to Valleyfield, thence across southwestern Quebec to Cantic and then crossing the northern end of Lake Champlain between Alburgh and Swanton where it ended at a connection with the Central Vermont Railway (CVR).
+Crossing the GTR main line, the Coteau and Province Line Railway and Bridge Company (C&PL) ran southeast, bridging the St. Lawrence River to reach Valleyfield where it crossed the original Beauharnois Canal at a lock, thence across southwestern Quebec to Cantic and then crossing the northern end of Lake Champlain between Alburgh and Swanton where it ended at a connection with the Central Vermont Railway (CVR).

 In 1879 Booth, with William Perley of Ottawa and J. Gregory Smith of St. Albans, Vermont, purchased the lines from the Macdonald group as part of an aggressive railway expansion plan.
 By this time Booth's mills were hampered by a lack of markets, and the lines would connect the mill with the US eastern seaboard markets, either for regional consumption or for export to Europe from year-round Atlantic coast ports.
-On 15 March 1879 the two lines were amalgamated into the newly chartered Canada Atlantic Railway.
+On 15 May 1879 the two lines were amalgamated into the newly chartered Canada Atlantic Railway.

 Between July 1881 and September 1882 track was laid from Ottawa to Coteau and trains began to run regularly.
 Approval for a bridge across the St. Lawrence River was delayed, partly because of lobbying by competing railways and partly from fears of the effect a bridge would have on river traffic.
 Threatened with a lapsed charter in 1884, Booth instituted a train ferry for the C&PL by early 1885 and completed the line through to Vermont using trackage rights on a small section of the GTR main line at Coteau, QC.

 Bridging of the St. Lawrence River started in 1887.
 Work began in May 1888 and was completed in February 1890.
 The bridge consisted of three sections on 16 piers.
 The route included 2125 ft of track located on river islands, thus only 3906 ft of bridging was built.
 The northern section included a 355 ft swing bridge elevated 25 ft above the water for the river's navigation channel.
+A decade later, an additional structure was added on the north shore when the Soulanges Canal was built.

 In Vermont the CAR connected with the Delaware & Hudson Railway, the Rutland Railroad, and the Central Vermont Railway.
 In 1897 a 3.1 mi US connector section (the Province Line Railroad, later the Vermont and Province Line Railroad) made shipments into the United States even more efficient.